a-morales/kwm/README.md

 the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

 *Multiple monitor support (in progress):*
 There are two supported ways to move a window between monitors.
-The first one is by using the `kwmc screen -m prev|next`
+The first one is by using `kwmc screen -m prev|next`.
 The other option is to make the window floating and manually move it with the mouse, then un-float it.
 Moving a window directly with the mouse WILL BREAK the window-trees of both monitors.